 f. g.
 Follow up of patients with hypoplasia of corpus collusum and arachnoid cyst can be provided by neurologists.

-j) Due to the fact that "Mirage syndrome" in Georgia has not been identified before, in the nosologies list, financed by the healthcare state program it isn’t performed.
+j) Due to the fact that "Mirage syndrome" in Georgia has not been identified before, in the nosologies list, financing of the case by the healthcare state program hasnt been performed.
 Thus, the cost of treatment under the state program can not be recovered.

-Treatment of acute myeloid leukemia (except for stem cell transplantation, which can not be carried out in Georgia) is fully covered (100%) within the “Children's oncohemological services” healthcare state program, but Follow up of patients with hypoplasia of corpus collusum and arachnoid cyst aren’t covered by the healthcare state program.
+Treatment of acute myeloid leukemia (except for stem cell transplantation, which can not be carried out in Georgia) is fully covered (100%) within the “Children's oncohemological services” healthcare state program, but follow up of patients with hypoplasia of corpus collusum and arachnoid cyst aren’t covered by the healthcare state program.

-So in Georgia can not be provided treatment for Mirage syndrome, stem cell transplantation in case of need of leukemia and treatment of MDS.
+Therefore in Georgia treatment for Mirage syndrome, stem cell transplantation in case of need of leukemia and treatment of MDS. can not be provided

 Sincerely,